 What does persecution look like in Laos?

-Through local church partners, Open Doors strengthens persecuted believers in Laos by providing Christian materials, leadership and discipleship training, socio-economic development programs, advocacy support, emergency relief and practical aid.
+Open Doors' local partners strengthen persecuted believers in Laos by providing Christian materials, leadership and discipleship training, socio-economic development programs, advocacy support and emergency relief.

 How can you pray for Laos?

 - Pray for Christians and especially church leaders who are heavily monitored by the Communist government.
 Ask God to give them wisdom and courage.

 - Pray for believers who are expelled from their rural communities for their faith in Jesus.
 Pray that God will comfort them.